 Colombia and Venezuela reopened their 2,219-kilometer border to cargo trucks on September 26.
 The border was partially closed for four years and completely shut down for another three years.

 The president of Colombia, Gustavo Petro, and the minister of Transport of Venezuela, Ramón Araguayan, met at the Simón Bolívar Bridge during the reopening ceremony on Monday.
-Joining the northeastern Colombian department Norte de Santander and Venezuelan state Táchira, the bridge is the main land connection between the two neighbors.
-The presence of Colombia’s president was announced only few hours before by the presidency.
+Joining the northeastern Colombian department Norte de Santander and the Venezuelan state Táchira, the bridge is the main land connection between the two neighbors.
+The presence of Colombia’s president was announced only a few hours before by the presidency.

 A flight from the small Venezuelan airline Turpial on September 26 also marked the reopening of the Caracas-Bogotá route.
 Until September 23, the state-owned Venezuelan company Conviasa was supposed to operate the first flight but the company is still on a list of the United States that would have implied a series of sanctions.
 Twenty-seven flights between Venezuela and Colombia are planned until the end of the year.

-Air and road connections reopening marks a shift in the relations between Colombia and Venezuela, and are the first steps to “reestablish fraternal relations,” said Mr Petro.
+Air and road connections reopening marks a shift in the relations between Colombia and Venezuela, and are the first steps to “reestablish fraternal relations,” said Mr. Petro.

 A former guerillero, Gustavo Petro became the first left-wing politician elected President of Colombia on June 19.
-Mr Petro pledged he would improve relations with Venezuela and “normalize” the situation at the border during his campaign.
+Mr. Petro pledged he would improve relations with Venezuela and “normalize” the situation at the border during his campaign.

 Gustavo Petro and Nicolás Maduro, the leader of Venezuela’s regime, had an official phone conversation three days after his election, in which both agreed to reopen consulates.
 They appointed ambassadors in August.
 Bogotá and Caracas then simultaneously announced on September 9 the plan to reopen the 2,219-kilometer common border, and assured that the air connection, suspended since the COVID-19 pandemic, would also resume.